-Health Care: Bristol Myers Squibb Is Largest Contributor to Year-Over-Year Decline
+Health Care: Bristol Myers Squibb Was Largest Contributor to Year-Over-Year Decline

-The Health Care sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -25.4%.
-At the industry level, 4 of the 5 industries in the sector are reporting (or have reported) a year-over-year decline in earnings.
+The Health Care sector reported the second-largest (year-over-year) earnings decline of all eleven sectors at -25.4%.
+At the industry level, 4 of the 5 industries in the sector reported a year-over-year decline in earnings.
 Two of these four industries reported a double-digit decrease: Pharmaceuticals (-54%) and Biotechnology (-41%).
-On the other hand, the Health Care Equipment & Supplies (6%) industry is the only industry reporting year-over-year growth in earnings.
+On the other hand, the Health Care Equipment & Supplies (6%) industry is the only industry that reported year-over-year growth in earnings.

-At the company level, Bristol Myers Squibb (-\$4.40 vs. \$2.05) is the largest contributor to the earnings decline for the sector.
+At the company level, Bristol Myers Squibb (-\$4.40 vs. \$2.05) was the largest contributor to the earnings decline for the sector.
 If this company were excluded, the blended (year-over-year) earnings decline for the Health Care sector would improve to -6.9% from -25.4%.

 Bristol Myers Squibb is also the largest detractor to earnings growth for the entire S&P 500.
-If this company were excluded, the blended earnings growth rate for the index would improve to 8.9% from 6.0%.
+If this company were excluded, the blended earnings growth rate for the index would improve to 8.9% from 5.9%.